kometbomb/mosaic/README.md

 Script for combining four anim GIFs into one 2x2 mosaic.
 Made for tweeting nice combined screenshots of your PICO-8 projects.

-The script assumes the input files are 256x256 animated GIFs of the same duration (this is the default in PICO-8).
+The script assumes the input files are 256x256 (this is the default in PICO-8) animated GIFs of the same duration (and same frame rate).
 Please edit the script in case you want different dimensions.

 You need to have [Imagemagick](http://www.imagemagick.org/script/download.php) installed!